Pungyeon/clean-go-article/README.md

 }
 ```

-The reason why this is true, is because of the scope of the variable, rather than the abstraction layer, which is the guideline we would use for our function naming.
-The smaller the scope of a variable, the less important the actual naming is.
-In the above example, the `b` variable scope is so short, that we don't need to spend brain power on remembering what it represents.
-However, because the scope `brands` is slightly larger, when reading the code, we will use more brain power on remembering what these represent.
-When expanding the variable scope in the function below, it becomes even more apparent:
+In the above example, the scope of the variable `b` is so small that we don't need to spend any additional brain power on remembering what exactly it represents.
+However, because the scope of `brands` is slightly larger, it helps for it to be more specific.
+When expanding the variable scope in the function below, this distinction becomes even more apparent:

 ```go
 func BeerBrandListToBeerList(beerBrands []BeerBrand) []Beer {